 The COVID-19 global pandemic has caused disruptions in the economy and volatility in the financial markets, and considerable uncertainty regarding its duration and the speed of recovery.
-The extent of the ultimate impact of the COVID-19 global pandemic on our operations and financial performance depends on the effects on our clients and vendors, which continues to be uncertain at this time and cannot be predicted.
+The extent of the ultimate impact of the COVID-19 global pandemic on our operations and financial performance depends on future developments and the effects on our clients and vendors, which continues to be uncertain at this time and cannot be predicted, particularly in light of variant strains of the virus.
 Given the current economic condition, we have been carefully monitoring the COVID-19 global pandemic and its impact on our business including, but not limited to, implementing additional operational processes to monitor client sales and collections, taking precautionary measures to ensure sufficient liquidity, and adjusting operations to ensure business continuity.
-While our productivity and financial performance for the three and six months ended June 30, 2021 have not been impacted materially by the pandemic, the ultimate impact will be difficult to predict, and depends on, among many factors, the duration of the pandemic and its ultimate impact to our clients, vendors, and the financial markets.
+While our productivity and financial performance for the three and nine months ended September 30, 2021 and 2020 have not been impacted materially by the pandemic, the ultimate impact will be difficult to predict, and depends on, among many factors, the duration of the pandemic and its ultimate impact to our clients, vendors, and the financial markets.

 In response to liquidity issues that businesses are facing as a result of the COVID-19 pandemic, the CARES Act was signed into law on March 27, 2020, by the U.S. government.
 Among many other reliefs, the Act provides assistance to businesses through the modification of rules related to net operating losses and interest expense deductions.
 Many of these modifications are designed to provide critical cash flow and liquidity to businesses during the COVID-19 pandemic, including allowing the amendment of prior tax returns to obtain tax refunds.
 The Act also allows for the deferral of 2020 employer FICA payroll taxes to 2021 and 2022 as well as delaying any federal tax payments due April 15, 2020 and June 15, 2020 until July 15, 2020.
 The Company has utilized these relief opportunities provided by the Act.
 The application of the Act resulted in a net income tax cash benefit of approximately \$98.4 million.
-As of June 30, 2021, we received \$66.2 million of the \$98.4 million due to us.
-We have also deferred 2020 FICA payroll tax payments of \$9.5 million and expect to pay the entire amount in the third quarter of 2021.
+As of September 30, 2021, we received \$66.2 million of the \$98.4 million due to us.
+We also deferred 2020 FICA payroll tax payments of \$9.5 million, which have been paid in the third quarter of 2021.